jdryg/angular-pdf-viewer/README.md

 #### Features
 - Continuous view (all pages are inserted into the DOM when the PDF is loaded)
-- Lazy page rendering (render a page only when it enters the viewport for the first time).
+- Lazy page rendering (render a page only when it enters the viewport for the first time.
+As of v1.1.2 pages far away from the current viewport are removed, to minimize memory usage; it seems to help with large PDF files).
 - Text layer (optional)
 - Zoom to
  * Value